 Although you may – read “will” – be tempted by the menu.
 Head Chef Fionnan Flood comes to The Chelsea Pig via the likes of Maze Grill, Lindsay House, Arts Club and Riding House Café – and his original inspiration, his mother and grandmother in County Wicklow.
-His food here reflects all the above – classic dishes and comfort eating, given a SW3 – worthy twist – in portions that are definitely more pub than fine dining.
-So much so, in fact, that a computer error that meant our starters didn’t get ordered saved us from our gluttony.
+His food here reflects all the above – classic dishes and comfort eating, given a SW3-worthy twist – in portions that are more pub than fine dining.
+So much so, that a computer error that meant our starters didn’t get ordered saved us from our gluttony and indulgence.

 Prices are remarkably keen – for London, not just the postcode – and portion sizes are also generous.
 “Bargain” wasn’t a word I expected to use to describe a Chelsea gastropub but it is.
 “If you liked this, you’ve got to come back for Sunday lunch,” raved Ross and colleague.
 And you know what?
 I rather suspect I will.
 The Chelsea Pig is a very solid performer.